-Kociuba et al. (2023) evaluated the most common adverse events (AEs) and complications in patients following MRgFUS therapy for uterine fibroids.
-A literature search using PubMed/MEDLINE, Scopus and Cochrane Central Register of Controlled Trials (CENTRAL) returned forty-three publications for analysis which totaled 3,102 participants; most studies were cohorts with only two RCTs.
+Kociuba et al. (2023) evaluated the most common adverse events (AEs) and complications in people following MRgFUS therapy for uterine fibroids.
+A literature search using PubMed/MEDLINE, Scopus and CENTRAL returned forty-three publications for analysis which totaled 3,102 participants; most studies were cohorts with only two RCTs.
 Overall, the risk bias assessment categorized 23 studies as low, 8 studies as moderate, and 12 studies as high risk of bias based on the reported AEs.
 Three types of devices were identified for use in treating the uterine fibroids (ExAblate 2000/2100, Sonalleve V1/V2 and Chongqing Haifu JM 2.5 C/JM 5100), with the ExAblate 2000 device being the most popular (in 22 studies) which had a mean occurrence of 18.03% for AEs.
 Sonalleve was the second most popular device found in eleven studies with a mean occurrence of 40.3% for AEs.
 Pain (pelvic/abdominal) was the most common reported AE along with first- or second-degree skin burns, rashes or ulcerations being the next.
 The authors concluded that MRgFUS is a relatively safe choice in uterine fibroid therapy with the occurrence of AEs as rather low in addition to very few major AEs identified.
 However, the authors did find nerve damage as another clinical problem that should be considered as a potentially serious AE for a patient when performing MRgFUS.
 Limitations included small sample size with short follow-up time, lack of pain assessment tools, and unclear definition of an AE.
 Future prospective RCTs on larger populations and long-term outcomes are necessary to determine the safety and efficacy of the procedure.

-An ECRI (2022) clinical evidence assessment for high-intensity focused ultrasound (HIFU) indicates the evidence may be somewhat favorable based on review of five systematic reviews with meta-analysis.
-Evidence assessment included results for symptom relief, quality of life (QoL), reintervention rate, hospital stay, recovery time, post procedure pregnancy rate, and adverse events.
-When compared to surgery, HIFU was associated with fewer adverse events, shorter hospital stays, and a better quality of life after one year.
-When compared to uterine artery embolization (UAE), HIFU demonstrated less improvement in QoL, less symptom relief and a higher reintervention rate.
+An ECRI (2022) clinical evidence assessment for HIFU indicates the evidence may be somewhat favorable based on review of five systematic reviews with meta-analysis.
+Evidence assessment included results for symptom relief, QOL, reintervention rate, hospital stay, recovery time, post procedure pregnancy rate, and adverse events.
+When compared to surgery, HIFU was associated with fewer adverse events, shorter hospital stays, and a better QOL after one year.
+When compared to UAE, HIFU demonstrated less improvement in QOL, less symptom relief and a higher reintervention rate.
 Future high quality RCTs that assess long-term outcomes are warranted, in addition to standardized HIFU protocols.

-A Hayes report (updated 2022) concluded that, although evidence suggests that magnetic resonance-guided focused ultrasound (MRgFUS) reduces fibroid volume in women with symptomatic fibroids, the overall quality of the evidence is low due to the lack of well-designed controlled studies.
+A Hayes report (2019; updated 2022) concluded that, although evidence suggests that magnetic resonance-guided focused ultrasound (MRgFUS) reduces fibroid volume in women with symptomatic fibroids, the overall quality of the evidence is low due to the lack of well-designed controlled studies.
 Substantial uncertainty remains regarding the effect of magnetic resonance-guided focused ultrasound ablation of uterine fibroids on symptoms and the comparative effectiveness with other treatment alternatives.